-Rule 4.C, 4.C.1, 4.C.1.a, 4.C.1.b - The purpose of this rule is to allow players who attend a high school outside the team's recruiting territory to have an option to return home and play for the team nearest his parent's domicile, or to play for the team nearest the school the player attends.
+Rule 4.C, 4.C.1, 4.C.1.a, 4.C.1.b - The purpose of this rule is to allow players who attend a high school outside the team's recruiting territory to have an option to return home and play for the team nearest his parent's domicile or nearest the school the player attends.
 For example, a player attends a private boarding school several states away.
-In this situation, The American Legion provides a player an option to play for the American Legion team nearest the school he attends or for the team nearest the parent's domicile.
-This rule also applies to those players who attend any public or private school located outside their team's recruiting territory.
-This rule gives those players an option, with an understanding that once a decision is made, the player and the parents are bound by their decision for the 2024 season.
+In this situation, The

+American Legion provides a player an option to play for the Legion team nearest the school he attends or for the team nearest the parent's domicile.
+This rule also applies to those players who attend any public or private school outside their team's recruiting territory.
+This rule gives those players an option, with an understanding that once a decision is made, the player and the parents are bound by their decision for the 2025 season.